-As a result of my accumulated poor financial decisions, I’m working round the clock: during the week, I’m a receptionist at a soulless office building, on the weekends I waitress, and most nights I pull the graveyard shift at the GiddyUp GoMart.
+As a result of my accumulated poor financial decisions, I’m working round the clock: during the week, I’m a receptionist at a soulless office building, on the weekends I waitress, and most nights I pull the late shift at the GiddyUp GoMart.

 To-date I’ve been unlucky in life, in love, and in fortune.